pycalphad/pycalphad/RELEASING.rst

 When releasing a new version of pycalphad:

 1. All pull requests / issues tagged with the upcoming version milestone should be resolved or deferred.
-2. Check Travis-CI and ensure that all tests pass on master.
+2. Ensure that all tests pass locally on develop.
 Feature tests which are deferred to a future milestone should be marked with the ``SkipTest`` decorator.
 3. Regenerate the API documentation with ``sphinx-apidoc -o docs/api/ pycalphad/``
-4. Resolve differences and commit the updated API documentation to the master branch of the repository.
+4. Resolve differences and commit the updated API documentation to the develop branch of the repository.
+5. ``git push`` and verify all tests pass on all CI services.
-5. Generate a list of commits since the last version with ``git log --oneline --decorate --color 0.1^..origin/master`` Replace ``0.1`` with the tag of the last public version.
+6. Generate a list of commits since the last version with ``git log --oneline --decorate --color 0.1^..origin/develop`` Replace ``0.1`` with the tag of the last public version.
-6. Condense the change list into something user-readable.
+7. Condense the change list into something user-readable.
 Update and commit CHANGES.rst with the release date.
-7. If you have Sphinx installed in a virtualenv with pycalphad, change to the docs directory.
+8. If you have Sphinx installed in a virtual environment with pycalphad, change to the docs directory.
    Run ``sphinx-build -b html . _build/html`` to do a spot check on the docs before pushing.
+9. ``git checkout master``

+   ``git merge develop`` (merge commits unnecessary for now)
-8. ``git pull`` to make sure you haven't missed any last-minute commits. **After this point, nothing else is making it into this version.**
+10. ``git pull`` to make sure you haven't missed any last-minute commits. **After this point, nothing else is making it into this version.**
    A minor release can be done later if something important is missed.
-9. ``git stash``
+11. ``git stash``

    ``git tag -s 0.2 master -m "Version 0.2"`` Replace ``0.2`` with the new version. pycalphad should be signed with GPG key **0161A98D**.
    If you are using a hardware token on Linux, you may need to ``killall -1 gpg-agent`` for it to be detected.